marxus/cv/index.md

 - Some Android 🤖/iOS dev using Cordova/PhoneGap 📱

 ### ☁️ Cloud:
-- AWS - general usage using IAM roles, S3, Route53, SES, RDS, deploying serverless Lambda **λ** apps with API-gateway and such
+- AWS - general usage using IAM roles, S3, Route53, SES, SQS, RDS, CloudWatch
+- Deploying serverless Lambda **λ** apps behind API-Gateway/ALB
 - AWS - more advanced VPC usages: EC2, networking, secutiry groups, setting up bastion hosts and vpn access ... and ofcourse - containerized apps on ECS using Fargate and ALB
 - Infrastructure as Code - provisioning all the above using Terraform 🌎 as a IaC tool
 - some experience with GCP (app engine as dev) and Azure (as NT based domain/active directory admin)